sylwiabelza/CodersLab-project/README.md

 # CodersLab-project

-Project created in the end of programing bootcamp
+Project created as a result of programming boot-camp.
 This project is evolving each day.
 It's about weather conditions in different ski resorts in Poland.
-In the future I want it to contains height of snow cover, humidity and many others.
+In the future I want it to contain height of snow cover, humidity and many more.

 Idea is to use REACT as a main tool, and thanks to that save resources and time.
-Plus helps creator to see his own progress :) Project contains : REACT, SASS, JSX, GRID, WEBPACK and FETCH is during preparations.
+Moreover that should help author to see his own progress ;) Project contains : REACT, SASS, JSX, GRID, WEBPACK and FETCH.